 What is partner scoring?

 Second, partner scoring is only valuable if it is measured over time.
 Partner performance varies at any given point in time.
 Even the best partner sometimes fails to make a critical sale.
 But the cyclical nature of partner performance normalizes over time.
-Partner scoring has value in understanding trends and changes- both with individual partners and with your business community
+Partner scoring has value in understanding trends and changes — both with individual partners and with your business community.

-Know your levers of partner performance
+Understand your partner performance levers

 A partner scoring framework lets you identify the strong and weak points of your partner community.
 You rank each partner’s ability to drive revenue, support your strategic platform, win and retain customers, and counter your competition.

-Partner scoring gives you actionable insight:
+Partner scoring gives you actionable insights:

 - Compare peer-level performance even in partner segments that are more influencers than sellers